artixkruger/artixkruger/README.md

 # About me

-- 🔭 I’m currently working on data analysis in travel
+- 🔭 Working on data analysis in travel
-- 🌱 I’m currently learning R
+- 🌱 Currently learning Python, R and SQL